UFMG-Autobotz/Autobotz-Simulator/plugins/GENERIC_pid_control/README.md

 ## How to use
 ### Compile
-On the `GENERIC_pid_control` directory run on terminal:
+On the parent directory of the repository run on terminal:

 ```
-bash compile.sh
+script/compile GENERIC_pid_control
 ```

 ### Add plugin